theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 ### Using Subqueries

 {: .box-note }
-**Note:** The usage of subqueries is only possible starting from SAP Release 7.40, SP05.
+**Note:** The usage of subqueries is only possible as of SAP Release 7.40, SP05.

 A subquery is an SQL query nested inside a larger query.